wenxueliu/wenxueliu.github.com/_posts/core-samples/2014-09-14-apue-process.md

 the controlling terminal.
 Naturally, if the program doesn’t have a controlling terminal, the open of this device will fail.

+* relation among process, group process, session and control termina

+A process belongs to a process group, and the process group belongs to a session.
+The session may or may not have a controlling terminal.

+    ps -o pid,ppid,pgid,sid,comm | cat1

 ###tcgetpgrp, tcsetpgrp, and tcgetsid Functions

         #include <unistd.h>